 Amtrak Surfliner provides breathtaking coastal views on half the San Diego-Los Angeles-Santa Barbara-San Luis Obispo route.
 Service between San Diego and Los Angeles is 12 round-trips daily and well patronized.
 Recently upgraded, Surfliner features a Business Car, Café Car and three Coach Cars that rival European trains for comfort.
 San Diego to Los Angeles is a 2 hour 45 minutes journey.
 The Los Angeles-San Diego segment is being upgraded to 90 mph and more frequent trains.
 In 2017, Surfliner performance goals are 2 hour 15 minute Los Angeles-San Diego journey time and 16 daily round-trip trains.

-Opened in 1981, San Diego Trolley is the 4th busiest light rail system in America — 123,000 weekday patrons.
-Completely built to modern light rail standards, the system runs through tunnel, aerial and dedicated surface lanes, plus trains have traffic signal priority at cross streets.
-Having 54 miles and 53 stations, you can reach half of San Diego attractions without driving hassles.
-For best value, purchase a 1-to-4 Day Trolley Pass for only $5-$12.
+San Diego Trolley is the 4th busiest light rail system in America.
+The 3 line system runs through tunnel, aerial and dedicated surface lanes over 54 miles to 53 stations, you can reach half of San Diego attractions without driving hassles.
+For best value, purchase a 1-to-4 Day Trolley Pass.
 That gives you enough time to explore many popular sites on SAN DIEGO TROLLEY MAP

 San Diego’s famous Tijuana Trolley, is officially called the “Blue Line.”
 It starts at America Plaza (next to Santa Fe train station), then ends at San Ysidro Transit Center on the U.S. side of the border with Mexico.
 From the transit center, you with a passport, walk 2 block pedestrian overpass to Tijuana, Mexico.
 For typical day trips to explore Tijuana’s tourist area, riding the Blue Line is smarter than driving because you can walk back to the U.S. without significant delay.
 Driving to Tijuana fools you because you enter Tijuana quickly, but it takes 2-3 hours waiting in freeway border-check lines to return to the U.S.

-The San Diego Trolley system is expanding 11 miles northwards from Old Town Center to University of California at San Diego and University Towne Centre.
-Targeted opening for the extension is 2018.
+The San Diego Trolley system is expanding 11 miles northwards from Old Town Center to University of California at San Diego and Westfield University Towne Centre.
+Targeted opening for the extension is 2021.

 Coaster commuter rail system travels on Mon-Fri 11 times each way between Santa Fe Depot, Old Town Center, Sorrento Valley, Solano Beach, Encinitas, Carlsbad Poinsetta, Carlsbad Village and Oceanside.
 Coaster also runs a reduced schedule on weekends.
 Pricing based on distance.